mAAdhaTTah/wordpress-github-sync/README.md

 `[wpghs target='view' type='link' text='Here is my post on GitHub']` will produce a HTML anchor tag with href set to the 'view' URL of the post on GitHub, and the link text set to 'Here is my post on GitHub', i.e.

 `<a href="https://github.com/USERNAME/REPO/blob/master/_posts/YOURPOST.md">Here is my post on GitHub</a>`

+Any or all of the attributes can be left out; defaults will take their place.

 ### Additional Customizations ###